 - Make it at the last moment possible to prevent the avocados from oxidizing and turning brownish.

-- Serving: Keep some garbanzo beans and chunks of avocado to top the hummus bowl.
-Alternatively, serve with a sprinkling of smoked paprika and sesame seeds.
+- Topping: Keep some garbanzo beans and chunks of avocado to put on top of the hummus bowl just before serving.
+Alternatively, serve with a sprinkling of smoked paprika, a drizzle of olive oil and sesame seeds.

+- Pita chips: are a breeze to make in the oven with some olive oil, salt, pepper, and smoked paprika.
+Simply take some pita bread and cut it in triangles.
 If you take the time to bake at a slow oven they will keep for weeks in a tightly covered tin.
-But if in a hurry you can bake them faster, like you would toast, and eat them that day.
+But if in a hurry you can bake them faster, like you would toast, and eat them immediately.

 Other recipes you might like:

 Let me know in the comments below if you made this recipe and loved it, and also if you had issues, so we can troubleshoot together.
 I love to hear what you think, always.
 Thanks for being here, it's much appreciated.